LiveAQuietLife/obsidian-hold-course/README.md

 **Course page URL:** If a URL is saved to the class, it appears as a quiet external-link icon next to the class name on the dashboard card, and as a "Course page" link in the class header.
 Useful for linking to a course portal, Coursera page, or syllabus hosted online.

+**Meeting link:** A recurring meeting link — Zoom or similar — kept separate from the course page URL, since a course portal and a place to join class are different things.
+It appears in the class header next to the meeting days, because when class happens and how you get there is really one question.

+**Office hours and TA:** A class can record office hours for the professor, and a name, email, and office hours for a teaching assistant.
+The class header shows the professor and the TA side by side as labeled blocks of equal weight, with a divider between them.

+All of this is optional, and nothing is drawn until it has content.
+A person appears once any one of their fields is filled in.
+The TA block is absent entirely until it has something to show.
+The divider appears only when there are two blocks to divide.
+A class with nothing but a name shows a header with nothing but a name.

 ---

 ## Lectures